bbulpett/LR5/ch11/README.md

 <sup>See text for a detailed tutorial of how to use the Rails console to work with the application and its objects, including an explanation of how to examine individual http requests.</sup>

 ####Debug and Debugger
+In addition to the `debug` method, which displays all of an object's attributes within the view markup, we can use the `debugger` method from the controller.
+Similar to the "logging" example above, open *app/controllers/students_controller.rb* and locate the **create** method (`def create...`).
+Just after the line that assigns the @student variable, call the debugger as follows:

+		def create
+			@student = Student.new(student_params)
+			debugger
+			respond_to do |format|
+		...

+Open the browser and navigate to *localhost:3000/students/new* and fill out the form to create a new student.
+Click "Create Student" to submit and notice that the browser's status bar will read "Waiting for localhost...".
+Now check the terminal window where Rails server is running and notice the `(byebug)` prompt.
+Enter "next" to move the code forward to the next line.

+To view the attributes of the **student** being created, enter `p @student`.
+Enter the `next` keyword to keep progressing through the program, `cont` to leave the debugger and let the program continue, or `quit` to leave the debugger and shut down the server.

+**NOTE:** Byebug has a wide assortment of commands to help with isolating processes or pinponting issues.
+Enter `help` at the `(byebug)` prompt for a complete list.